July 17, 2020

-One thing new to New Yorkers in the Phase 2 Plan is the allowance for dining in Open Streets (with tables placed six feet apart).
+One thing that was new to New Yorkers in the Phase 2 Plan was the allowance for dining in Open Streets (with tables placed six feet apart).
 As of early June, there are over 45 miles of Open Streets throughout New York City, with plans to expand to 100 miles.
 Here is a full listing of Open Streets in the five boroughs.

 While some establishments are still working with the DOT to gain access to this sort of seating, NoMad’s La Pecora Bianca has already set up tables on Broadway just below 26th Street.
 Almost immediately, restaurant-goers are seizing the opportunity and enjoying its offerings.

 Other NoMad establishments are finding new and novel ways to take advantage of the outdoors and provide customers with a memorable experience.

 Bo’s Kitchen & Bar Room on 24th Street has a sidewalk set up with tall bar tables and a comfy green sofa for patrons who know each other to share (maybe the green is inspired by their Crispy Alligator appetizers)